terjetopland/learnJavaScript/README.md

 # learnJavaScript
 I will learn Javascript better.
+In addition I will learn more of basic css and html.

 ## Reason
 Since I've started my studies on the University we have jumped from one language to another.
 I've always felt that I should learn a specific language better.